DIGITAL PRODUCT STRATEGY: FROM IDEA TO EXECUTION

 - How the product will fit the current market and what sets it apart from competitors?

 - How to maintain the product growth and achieve business goals?

-To help you and your digital products be as successful as possible we’d like to describe why every project should begin with a clearly defined product strategy.
-Let’s dig a little deeper into what is a strategy and what it needs to include.
+To help you and your digital products be as successful as possible, we’d like to describe why every project should begin with a clearly defined product strategy.
+Let’s dig a little deeper into what a strategy is and what it needs to include.

 A product strategy defines the strategic vision of the product.
-It’s a system of achievable objectives where every team member works towards desirable outcomes for both business and customers.
-Think about it as a map, where you first need to set the destination, and then plan the route.
+It’s a system of achievable objectives where every team member works towards desirable outcomes for business and customers.
+Think about it as a map, where you first need to set the destination and then plan the route.
 The product strategy helps companies develop a high-level vision, define the product’s goals instead of trying to be everything to everyone.

 The strategic foundation of digital product strategy consists of the following elements: